CzSadykov/RecSys_multiarmed_bandit/README.md

-# Multi-Armed Bandits Microservice for CPA Platform
+# Multi-Armed Bandit Microservice for CPA Platform

 This project implements a simple system for optimizing offer selection in a Cost-Per-Action (CPA) platform using sampling strategies from Reinforcement Learning (UCB and Thompson Sampling).